RedisLabs/redislabs-docs/content/contribution-guide.md

 ---
 title: Contribution Guide
-description: How to contribute to the Redis Labs documentation
+description: How to contribute to the Redis documentation
 draft: false
 ---
-Redis Labs documentation is an open source project and we welcome edits of all types.
+Redis documentation is an open source project and we welcome edits of all types.

 Just to get you started, here is a simple explanation of how to contribute content to the docs.